 A promising Argentine midfielder whose life and career were tragically cut short, leaving a legacy of unfulfilled potential.

-Diego Barisone emerged from the fertile football grounds of Argentina, a creative midfielder known for his vision and technical skill.
-He began his professional journey with Unión de Santa Fe, his talent quickly marking him as a player to watch.
-His career path led him to the historic club Argentinos Juniors and later to Lanús, where he sought to establish himself in the top flight.
-Barisone's story, however, is one framed by profound loss.
+Diego Barisone began his professional football journey with Unión de Santa Fe, his vision and technical skill marking him as a creative midfielder to watch.
+He played for Argentinos Juniors and later Lanús, seeking to establish himself in Argentina's top flight.
 His father, also a footballer, died when Diego was young, a shadow that followed his own ascent.
 In 2015, at just 26, Barisone's own life ended suddenly, sending a shockwave through Argentine football.
 His passing is remembered not for a long list of trophies, but for the poignant reminder of talent lost and the fragile nature of a sporting dream.

 1981–1996